 likes to tackle this topic infographically—which, I, for one, like).

 The Times uses hypothetical donor scenarios for its feature today but it could just as well have borrowed from the real world.
 Like, a wealthy CEO, who prefers to remain anonymous, wants to give $1 million to help Mitt Romney win the Republican nomination.
-Here’s how its done (form a company, have that company donate your $1 million to a Romney-supporting super PAC, then dissolve the company).Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+Here’s how its done (form a company, have that company donate your $1 million to a Romney-supporting super PAC, then dissolve the company).Liz Cox Barrett is a writer at CJR.